WUSH: Near-Optimal Adaptive Transforms for LLM Quantization

 \section{Conclusion}

-We have studied blockwise weight-activation quantization for LLMs in the presence of heavy-tailed outliers and have shown that, under mild assumptions, this problem admits closed-form linear transforms for both FP and INT block quantizers.
-Our construction, WUSH, combines a fixed Hadamard backbone with a data-aware component derived from second-order statistics, yielding a non-orthogonal blockwise transform that is provably optimal and remains amenable to efficient implementation.
-These results clarify the empirical success of Hadamard rotations and indicate that principled, data-aware block transforms can significantly narrow the gap between low-bit and full-precision models.
+We have studied weight-activation quantization for LLMs in the presence of heavy-tailed outliers and have shown that this problem admits closed-form linear transforms for both FP and INT block quantizers.
+Our construction, WUSH, combines a fixed Hadamard backbone with a data-aware component derived from second-order statistics, yielding a non-orthogonal blockwise transform that is provably near-optimal and remains amenable to efficient GPU kernel implementations.
+These results clarify the empirical success of Hadamard rotations and indicate that principled, data-aware block transforms can yield significant improvements, e.g., making the MXFP format competitive with NVFP.